 As we continue to move through great change on this planet, the best way to prepare ourselves is by learning a new level of self-reliance and community reliance.
 Our decisions to buy products will determine what products will continue to be made.
 It will send a message to companies about what consumers expect.

 If you feel helpless about the state of the world.
-Turn inward, to your world around you.
-What can you do to feel empowered?
-What can you do to be a part of the solution?
+Turn inward for the answers and ask yourself, what can I do to feel empowered?
+What can I do to be a part of the solution?